RV-10 Building

 Don't

-forget the Rudder Cable Support Bracket - Thanks Ron
+Rudder Cable Support Bracket - Thanks Ron

 McGann